Vehicle registration plates of Montenegro

-Present Montenegrin car plates have black characters on a rectangular white background, with blue strip on the left.
-The plates follow the 520 mm x 110 mm format, except for motorcycles.
-The present licence plates format was introduced on 6 June 2008, and replaced the old format (format of Yugoslav licence plates) gradually over the following year.
-The new format is on par with common European Union format.
+Montenegrin car plates have black characters on a rectangular white background, with a blue strip on the left.
+Car, but not motorcycle, plates follow the 520 mm x 110 mm format.
+The old Yugoslav plate format was phased out from 6 June 2008 in favour of this format, which is on par with the common European Union format.

 Overview

 The plate is in following layout: to the left, a blue-colored field contains Montenegro's international automobile code (MNE); continuing in white background, the two-letter code of the municipality where the vehicle was registered in, then the coat-of-arms of Montenegro following by the registration code, which generally consists of two letters followed by three numbers.
-However, with an additional payment, it is possible to obtain the customized plates with any letter-number combination.
+However, it is possible to pay for customized plates with any letter-number combination.

 Letters I and O are omitted in serial combinations because of the similarity with the numbers 1 and 0, but they can be used on a customized plate amongst other letters which are omitted: W, X, Y, Q and Serbo-Croatian Latin Alphabet letters (Č,Ć,Š,Đ,Ž).

 Police vehicles have plates with blue letters, while military vehicles have plates with green letters.
-The diplomatic corps cars have separate format licence plates, with no municipality code, coat of arms, and with yellow code on white background.
+The diplomatic corps cars have licence plates in a different format, with no municipality code, coat of arms, and with yellow code on white background.
 The plates used on bigger trucks and other vehicles that can be oversized for some of the smaller roads are red with white characters.

-Unlike the older licence plates, which were inherited from SFRY-era, and slightly changed in 1998, the new licence plates have a separate area code for every municipality in Montenegro.
+Unlike the older licence plates inherited from the SFRY-era, and slightly changed in 1998, the licence plates have a separate area code for every municipality in Montenegro.
 The municipalities that were previously absent were Andrijevica, Danilovgrad, Kolašin, Mojkovac, Plav, Plužine, Rožaje, Šavnik, Tivat and Žabljak.